The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 He'd said he wanted everything.
 Conversation wouldn't stop, even if the way he watched her had taken on a new degree of fascination.

-She propped herself up over him, fingertips brushing his face.
+Sakura propped herself up over him to look him fully in the face.
 "I think I have no regrets."

 Give and take.
 They could definitely make it work.